 There are a few factors that typically cause this regression.
 Firstly, he’s learning how to exert power and control over his environment—and sometimes this defiance can carry over to bedtime.
 He’s discovered the word “NO!” and he’s not afraid to constantly use it throughout the day, and at bedtime!

 Second, many toddlers experience some anxiety at this age.
 Your toddler is learning how to regulate emotions and identify which situations warrant being scared and which situations don’t.
 Maybe something scared your child, such as a dark barking, a bee sting, or a thunderstorm.
 If you can identify the source of your toddler’s anxiety, you’re going to want to give him extra support and comfort.

 Lastly, part of this regression might also be caused by those awful molars that many toddlers get in around now.
 They’re painful!

 But fear not moms and dads, this isn’t going to last forever.
-It’s a phase, and all phases come to an end if you ride them out correctly.
+The 18 month old sleep regression is a phase, and all phases come to an end if you ride them out correctly.
 Here are my survival tips for you:

 - Have a nice relaxing bedtime routine with a consistent ending, like the same bedtime song or bedtime phrase that will cue your toddler it’s time for sleep.
 Don’t bother negotiating!